Natural Gas: The critical component of India’s Energy Mix

 Business as Usual Case for Natural Gas

-Estimates show that India’s gas consumption is expected to grow to 70 bcm by 2020[6] which is 130 bcm short of reaching the target of 15% by 2022.
-Gas consumption in India is mainly limited to four sectors: Fertilisers, which has the largest share (64%), followed by Power Industry, City Gas and other Industries such as petrochemicals and iron and steel[7].
-Consumption is primarily driven by factors such as price and volatility of gas.
-While low gas prices is expected to grow demand in the long term, the fertiliser and the power industry remain very price sensitive.
-Natural gas in the power sector is unable to compete with coal, which will remain the cheapest fuel unless taxes are levied on its consumption.
-In the near future, a comprehensive market-based pricing mechanism for natural gas would be essential to promote efficient gas usage and stimulate domestic supply.
+Estimates show that India’s gas consumption is expected to grow to 70 bcm by 2020.
+However, it is 130 bcm short of reaching the 15% target by 2022.
+Gas consumption in India is mainly limited to four sectors.
+Fertilizers hold the largest share (64%), followed by the power industry, city gas, and other industries like petrochemicals and iron and steel.
+Consumption is primarily driven by factors like price and volatility of gas.
+While low gas prices are expected to increase demand in the long term, the fertiliser and power industries remain highly price-sensitive.
+Natural gas in the power sector cannot compete with coal.
+Coal remains the cheapest fuel unless taxes are levied on its consumption.
+In the near future, a comprehensive market-based pricing mechanism for natural gas will be essential.
+This mechanism will promote efficient gas usage and stimulate domestic supply.

 The Role of Coal